marziademaina/SyncNotes/README.md

 ## Chaos scenarios and demo

-With the client venv active, from the repository root — each script brings up its own clean cluster with `docker compose up --build`, tears it down with `docker compose down -v`, and exits non-zero on the first failure:
+With the client venv active, from the repository root: each script brings up its own clean cluster with `docker compose up --build`, tears it down with `docker compose down -v`, and exits non-zero on the first failure: